After being sold to Intuit in a deal worth $12 billion, MailChimp has become one of the world’s most successful bootstrapped businesses.

 As MailChimp grew in popularity, they continued to roll out new products and features.
 In 2019, the business revealed its new marketing platform which was one of the biggest developments in MailChimp history.

-This platform includes social media management services, ad retargeting for Instagram and Facebook, domain sales, web development templates, and business intelligence.
+This platform includes social media management services, ad retargeting for Instagram and Facebook, domain sales, web development templates, and business intelligence capabilities similar to those of a BI platform.
 This spreads the company pretty far from just its original email marketing tool.
 Clearly, there is still a lot of room yet for MailChimp to grow and develop.

 Their approach of achieving all of this without external funding is certainly impressive, but it makes you wonder why they wanted to sell?